-Most of the Mac users usually drag an app to the Trash to get rid of it.
-This method is simple, but leaves numerous remnants across your computer.
+Most Mac users usually drag an app to the Trash to get rid of it.
+This method is simple but leaves numerous remnants across your computer.

-- Rarely used apps: those you haven’t opened for the last 6 months, and
+- Unused: apps you haven’t opened for the last 6 months.

 To uninstall an application completely, select a checkbox next to it and click Uninstall at the bottom of the window.
 You can remove any number of applications at a time.